13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Polarized lens – what does it mean?

-Usually light scatters because it bounces at varying angles off an object’s uneven surface.
+Usually, light scatters because it bounces at varying angles off an object’s uneven surface.
 But if the surface is smooth, as with calm water or a flat piece of sheet metal, light reflects at one angle—such as right in your eyes.
 This is what we know as glare.”
 Source American Academy of Ophthalmology

 Polarized glasses and photochromic (or photochromatic) glasses, which to choose

-There are also cycling glasses specifically designed for women, bike sunglasses for men, and of course for children.
-Apart from the latter which require smaller models, adult cycling sunglasses nowadays on the market are almost all unisex and available in many different sizes so as to be suitable for all and everyone.
+There are also cycling glasses specifically designed for women, bike sunglasses for men, and, of course, for children.
+Apart from the latter, which require smaller models, adult cycling sunglasses on the market nowadays are almost all unisex and available in many different sizes, so as to be suitable for all and everyone.

-Other important characteristics of cycling lens
+Other essential characteristics of the cycling lens

 • hydrophobic – the rain will drop away, leaving the lenses clear from water